 - People of the Old Stone Age (Paleolithic) were hunting-gatherers who relayed on their hunts as a major food source.

-- Along with meat, they also ate vegetables (including roots and tubers), fruits, seeds, insects, eggs of birds, and fishes at different proportions depended on availability.
+- Along with meat, they also ate vegetables (including roots and tubers), fruits, seeds, insects, eggs of birds, and fish at different proportions depending on availability.

 - People in the early Old Stone Age had also consumed their food mostly in the raw form, a form in which it came across nature.